Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Introduction

 where $\overset{(m)}{T}_{\text{BY}\ ij}$ represents the Brown-York (BY) stress tensors from bulk branches $B_m$ to the Net-brane, which may differ across various bulk branches.
 In Einstein gravity, $\overset{(m)}{T}_{\text{BY}\ ij}$ is given by the left-hand side of (\ref{JC Einstein gravity}), while in Gauss-Bonnet gravity, it is described by (\ref{sect2: TijGB}).
 In this paper, we prove that the general JC (\ref{JC general gravity}) also leads to the conservation law (\ref{NCFT BC}) at the node.
 We develop a new alternative proof based on holographic Noether's theorem, which is much simpler than that of \cite{Guo:2025sbm}.

 We focus on Gauss-Bonnet (GB) gravity with varying parameters across different bulk branches.
 We analyze the gravitational Kaluza-Klein (KK) modes on the Net-brane and derive the ghost/tachyon-free constraints (\ref{sect2: ghost-free condition}) for the GB couplings.
 These constraints are stronger than those found in AdS/CFT \cite{Buchel:2009sk}.
 We discuss various proposals for network entropy and confirm that both type I and type II network entropies comply with the holographic g-theorem in general dimensions.
 Drawing inspiration from AdS/BCFT \cite{Hu:2022ymx}, we express the g-function in higher dimensions as the entanglement entropy of hemispheres connected at the node.
 We also verify that type III network entropy, defined as the difference in entropy between NCFTs and BCFTs, is non-negative.
 Additionally, we study the two-point functions of distinct NCFTs at different edges, including free scalar fields and the AdS/NCFT with a tensionless brane.
 The number of scalars varies at different edges, allowing us to model NCFTs with differing total central charges.
+The tensionless Net-brane results in negative reflectivity at the node, indicating that $T=0$ is a non-unitary parameter.

+We investigate the wedge inclusion condition in AdS$_3$/NCFT$_2$, which stipulates that the entanglement wedge must encompass the causal wedge.
+This requirement necessitates a positive tension on the Net-brane.
+Furthermore, as the number of edges increases, the lower bound on this tension also rises.
+Importantly, this condition is stronger than the unitary bound derived from the positivity of reflectivity \cite{Liu:2025khw}.
 We then examine the gravity dual of compact networks, which include both end-of-the-world (EOW) branes and Net-branes in the bulk.
 For example, see Fig. \ref{fig: geometry p=3}.
 Inspired by the connected Ryu-Takayanagi (RT) surfaces \cite{Ryu:2006bv} in AdS/NCFT \cite{Guo:2025sbm}, we propose that the EOW branes intersect at the same joint point on the Net-brane.
-By varying the holographic entanglement entropy (HEE), we derive the joint conditions of the EOW branes.
+By varying the action including the Hayward terms, we derive the joint condition for the EOW branes at the joint point.
 Due to the non-trivial Casimir effect \cite{Zhao:2025npv}, the vacuum state of a compact network is not dual to Poincaré AdS; rather, it is dual to suitably glued AdS solitons.
 We provide examples in AdS$_3$/NCFT$_2$ for the simplest network with only one node.
-In general, there are multiple configurations of the EOW branes that satisfy the joint condition, and we choose the configuration with the smallest free energy as the vacuum solution.
+In general, there are multiple configurations of the Net-brane and EOW branes that satisfy the joint condition, and we choose the configuration with the smallest free energy as the vacuum solution.